-- 1. Protect important community resources such as natural areas, rivers, biodiversity, farmland, historic sites and water sources such as aquifers, - 2.
-Provide stewardship for land and water with high conservation value, - 3.
+- 1. Protect important community resources such as natural areas, rivers, biodiversity, farmland, historic sites and water sources such as aquifers - 2.
+Provide stewardship for land and water with high conservation value - 3.
 Connect people to the land via trails, outdoor events, etc. - 4.
-Provide models for community conservation, - 5.
-Use legal means to provide the highest protection of land and water within a state, - 6.
+Provide models for community conservation - 5.
+Use legal means to provide the highest protection of land and water within a state - 6.
 Provide guidance for land management protection by individuals, and - 7.
-Sponsors public educational events.
+Sponsor public educational events.

 Why are Illinois conservation land trusts working to protect local biodiversity?

-Biodiversity matters, no matter where you live on earth.
-Biodiversity provides humans with ecosystem services such as pollination, nutrient cycling, soil fertility, medicines, food sources, clean water, wood and fiber for clothing and shelter, and the land and water that support this immense variety of life on earth provides us with outdoor venues for art, religion, philosophy, and recreational experiences.
-The science is overwhelming -- biodiversity matters; our economies depend on it; our quality of life depends on it; our agriculture depends on it.
+BIODIVERSITY MATTERS, NO MATTER WHERE YOU LIVE ON EARTH.
+Biodiversity provides humans with ecosystem services such as pollination, nutrient cycling, soil fertility, medicines, food sources, clean water, wood and fiber for clothing and shelter, and the land and water that support this immense variety of life on earth provide us with outdoor venues for art, religion, philosophy, and recreational experiences.
+The science is overwhelming - biodiversity matters; our economies depend on it; our quality of life depends on it; our agriculture depends on it.